 If you have any questions please Contact Us

-A V Groove is a decorative cut applied to the front of the mat board - quite literally a V shaped groove (@ 1.4mm wide and .7mm deep) that is cut into the surface paper of the mat running around, and parallel to, the window.
+A V Groove is a decorative cut applied to the front of the mat board and is available when all mat borders are a minimum of 25mm.
+It is quite literally a V shaped groove (@ 1.4mm wide and .7mm deep) that is cut into the surface paper of the mat, running around and parallel to the bevelled window.

-When the groove is cut it exposes the core paper of the mat, usually white in colour, and this shows as a contrast to the colour of the mat itself.
-Therefore the decorative effect of a V Groove can vary from subtle when cut into a white or light coloured mat, to quite dramatic when cut into a darker mat.
+When the V Groove is cut it exposes the core paper of the mat, usually white in colour which shows as a contrast to the colour of the mat itself.
+An additional cutting fee of $3.50 applies for a V Groove.

 If you have any questions please Contact Us